josdejong/mathjs/docs/units.md

   a clone of the unit with a fixed prefix and unit.
 - `toNumber(plainUnit)`.
 Get the value of a unit when converted to the specified plain unit (a unit with optional prefix but without value).
+- `format([precision])`.
+Get a string representation of the unit.
+The function will determine the best fitting prefix for the unit.
+The units value is rounded to the provided precision or, if not defined, uses the the option `math.options.format.precision`.
 - `toString()`.
 Get a string representation of the unit.
 The function will determine the best fitting prefix for the unit.
 The units value is rounded to a fixed precision.
 The precision is defined in the option